traefik/plugin-blockpath/README.md

 [![Build Status](https://github.com/traefik/plugin-blockpath/workflows/Main/badge.svg?branch=master)](https://github.com/traefik/plugin-blockpath/actions)

 Block Path is a middleware plugin for [Traefik](https://github.com/traefik/traefik) which sends an HTTP `403 Forbidden` response when the requested HTTP path matches one the configured [regular expressions](https://github.com/google/re2/wiki/Syntax).
-Users of the plugin can also choose a Whitelist regex array to override the blocklist if required.
+Users of the plugin can also choose to whitelist paths that match a configured regular expression.

 ## Configuration